pervognsen/bitwise/FAQ.md

 Q: Why are you doing this project?

-Q: How is Bitwise different from something like Handmade Hero?

 Q: What do I need to know in advance to follow along?

 The only hard requirement is fluency in the C programming language and familiarity with the commonplace ideas of computer science and computers.
+But the more you know, the easier it will be.
+Some topics will be covered at a rapid pace, with pointers to additional reading material for people who need or want to learn more.

 Q: Do I need to spend money on hardware?